Process Technology, Associate of Applied Science

-The San Jacinto College Associate of Applied Science (AAS) degree in process technology:
+The San Jacinto College Associate of Applied Science (AAS) degree in Process Technology:

-- Prepares students to become plant operators responsible for equipment, the hazards of the chemicals and the chemistry and physics involved in process technology;
+- Prepares students to become plant operators responsible for equipment, the hazards of the chemicals, and the chemistry and physics involved in process technology;

-- The Process Technology program has participated and won the NAPTA National Troubleshooting Competition Championship three years in a row since we entered in 2017, 2018, and 2019.
+Has participated and won the NAPTA National Troubleshooting Competition Championship three years in a row since we entered in 2017, 2018, and 2019.

-Graduates of the San Jacinto College process technology program have the opportunity to work in:
+Graduates of the San Jacinto College Process Technology program have the opportunity to work in: